 5.1 Approximate number of people expected to be actively involved in the development of this project:

 5.2.a.
-Scope of the complete standard: This standard defines the ultra low power (ULP) physical layer amendment to existing IEEE 802.15.4 2011 in 2.4 GHz license exempt band.
+Scope of the complete standard: This standard defines the ultra low power (ULP) physical layer amendment to existing IEEE 802.15.4 2011 in 2.4 GHz (400, 700, 800, 900 MHz are of interest) license exempt band.
 This amendment also defines the necessary MAC changes required for supporting the new ULP physical layer.

-Physical layers should be defined for supporting the ultra low power capabilities with the active power dissipation less than xx mW @ 0 dBm transmit power.

 5.2.b.
 Scope of the project:

 Applications of the IEEE 802.15.4 are very power aware and demand higher battery life.
-Lot of new physical layer techniques has evolved over the period with ultra low power capabilities.
-This amendment defines ultra low power physical layer operation in the available 2.4 GHz spectrum, supporting typical data rates in the xx bits per second to yy bits per second range, to realize optimal and power efficient device command and control applications.
-The power consumption should be less than of zz mW @ 0 dBm transmi power.
+Many new physical layer techniques have evolved over the period with ultra low power capabilities.
+This amendment defines an ultra low power physical layer over targeted frequency bands, supporting typical data rates less than 1 Mbps, to realize optimal and power efficient device command and control applications.[ The peak current shall not exceed 10 mA at 0 dbm tx power].

 5.3 Is the completion of this standard dependent upon the completion of another standard: